baleada/logic/README.md

 ## Purpose

-Expose complex, common UI logic using a predictable, intuitive, unopinionated API.
+Provide a predictable, intuitive API for complex, common UI logic.

-## Rules followed by Baleada libraries
+## Rules followed by Baleada's libraries

 - Every library is a JavaScript class.
 - Classes' constructors accepts two parameters: a piece of state, and an `options` object.